privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 --- abstract

-The Trusted Auction Service provides a way for advertising auctions to execute in a remote environment while preserving user privacy.
+The Bidding and Auction Services provide a way for advertising auctions to execute in remote environments while preserving user privacy.

 --- middle